Density of Acrylic | The Complete Guide

 What is Density?

 Plastic density is the measurement of a substance’s mass about its volume.
-It is a key physical property that characterizes a material and influences its behavior in various conditions.
+It is a key physical property that characterizes a plastic material and influences its behavior in various conditions.

 Factors Affecting Plexiglass/Acrylic Density